-INDUSTRY'S FIRST ALL CANADIAN ELECTRIC CONCEPT VEHICLE
+INDUSTRY'S FIRST ALL CANADIAN ELECTRIC CONCEPT CAR

 Project Arrow is an initiative from the APMA of Canada to create a Canadian electric car startup to address a call to action by Prime Minister Justin Trudeau.
 The car will be entirely engineered and manufactured by Canadian OEMs.